TomaszK94/Python_for_Data_Analytics/README.md

+# Tools I Utilized

+In my exploration of the data analyst job market, I leveraged several essential tools:

+- `Python:` Served as the core of my analysis, enabling me to examine the data and uncover significant insights.
+I also utilized the following Python libraries:
+    - `Pandas:` Used to process and analyze the dataset.
+    - `Matplotlib:` Employed for generating visual representations of the data.
+    - `Seaborn:` Allowed for the creation of more sophisticated and detailed visualizations.

+- `Jupyter Notebooks:` The platform I used to execute my Python scripts, which provided a convenient way to incorporate notes and observations alongside the code.

+- `Visual Studio Code:` My preferred editor for running Python scripts.

+- `Git & GitHub:` Crucial for version control, enabling me to share my Python scripts and analyses, facilitating collaboration and keeping track of the project’s progress.

 # Data Preparatin and Cleanup

 This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.